Municipal Park fairgrounds, Carthage

 The Missouri Century Farm Program annually recognizes Missouri farms that are still productive and have been in the same family for 100 years or more.
-The 2013 additions to the Century Farm Program include two farms in Jasper County.
-Galen Carter and his wife Connie, Carthage, own 160 acres that have been in his family since 1905.
-The farm was originally owned by Mr. Carter’s great-grandfather, Orville Frost.
+The newest additions to the Century Farm Program includes one farm in Jasper County.

-To learn more about the Century Farm program or additional details about these newly added Century Farms, visit your local University of Missouri Extension office or go online to http://extension.missouri.edu/centuryfarm.
+To learn more about the Century Farm program or additional details about the newly added Century Farms, visit your local University of Missouri Extension office or go online to http://extension.missouri.edu/centuryfarm.

 Don't guess . . .
 Soil test!